-> Consideration of the original best practices, the revised best practices and

-1 2 the draft rules will be deferred until the Drafting Committee has resolved the several policy issues posed by the questions appearing in the Issues 3 Memorandum.
-4 SECTION 302.
+Consideration of the original best practices, the revised best practices and the draft rules will be deferred until the Drafting Committee has resolved the several policy issues posed by the questions appearing in the Issues Memorandum.

+SECTION 302.
 NOTICE OF FACILITATION.

-5 (a) Not later than 30 days after a creditor or servicer has sent the notice of intent to 6 foreclose required by Section 201, the creditor or servicer must send to the homeowner and 7 obligor a notice of their right to participate in facilitation.
-8 (b) If the facilitation agency establishes a procedure for the agency to send notice of 9 facilitation to homeowners, a creditor or servicer shall request the agency to send the notice to 10 the creditor or servicer and to each homeowner and obligor.
-Subject to the agency's rules, the 11 notice may be sent before or after commencement of a foreclosure action, but must be sent 12 before a creditor or servicer may request entry of a default or foreclosure judgment or give a 13 notice of a judicial or nonjudicial-foreclosure sale.
-14 ( c b ) If there is no procedure for the agency to send notice, the creditor or servicer shall 15 send a notice of facilitation to each homeowner and obligor, in the same manner as required for 16 the notice under Section 201 before a creditor or servicer may request entry of a default or 17 foreclosure judgment or give a notice of a judicial or nonjudicial-foreclosure sale.
-18 (c) A notice of facilitation must be requested or sent not later than 30 days after the 19 sending of the notice of intent to foreclose under Section 201.
-20 (d) The notice of facilitation under subsection ( $\underline{c}$ ) or ( $\underline{c}$ ) must include the following: 21 (1) The name, address and telephone number of each housing counseling agency, 22 lawyer referral service and legal aid agency serving the homeowner's geographic area that is 23 designated by the facilitation agency.
-24 (2) The name, address, telephone number, and e-mail address of any person
+- (a) Not later than 30 days after a creditor or servicer has sent the notice of intent to - foreclose required by Section 201, the creditor or servicer must send to the homeowner and

+1 obligor a notice of their right to participate in facilitation.

+- (b) If the facilitation agency establishes a procedure for the agency to send notice of facilitation to homeowners, a creditor or servicer shall request the agency to send the notice to the creditor or servicer and to each homeowner and obligor.
+Subject to the agency's rules, the notice may be sent before or after commencement of a foreclosure action, but must be sent before a creditor or servicer may request entry of a default or foreclosure judgment or give a notice of a judicial or nonjudicial-foreclosure sale. - (c) If there is no procedure for the agency to send notice, the creditor or servicer shall send a notice of facilitation to each homeowner and obligor, in the same manner as required for the notice under Section 201 before a creditor or servicer may request entry of a default or foreclosure judgment or give a notice of a judicial or nonjudicial-foreclosure sale. - (d) The notice of facilitation under subsection (c) or (c) must include the following: - (1) The name, address and telephone number of each housing counseling agency, lawyer referral service and legal aid agency serving the homeowner's geographic area that is designated by the facilitation agency. - (2) The name, address, telephone number, and e-mail address of the appropriate contact person or group assigned by the creditor or servicer to the homeowner or obligor pursuant to rules of the federal Consumer Finance Protection Bureau. - (3) The fact that the homeowner or obligor may request a facilitation meeting and the instructions to request facilitation under the facilitation agency rules. - 21 (4) A description of all documents the homeowner or obligor must bring to the 22 facilitation meeting, in accordance with the facilitation agency rules.